padiketeku/EarthObservation101-Practicals/Activity-10-Working with SAR Data.md

 ### Select an image

 Before you select an image mute the above lines of code by using /* ... */, shown below.
+We mute the lines of code to avoid duplication of syntax, which may not let the new lines of code run correctly.

 ```JavaScript